stephencweiss/stephencharlesweiss.com/content/blog/2019-05-17/hooks-async-joy-of-new-problems.md

 # The Context

-I was working on a new page in our application that would show a user’s preferred photo.
+I was working on a new page in our application that would show a user's preferred photo.
 User photos are stored on a database, which meant that I would need to make a database call and wait while that resolved.

 # The Wrinkle

 This particular project is using the new Hooks API within React, and I wanted to follow suit.
 Whereas I had a pretty good idea of how I might approach this for class components, I had never done any asynchronous work with hooks.

-However, having recently thought about the lifecycles in React <sup>1</sup> and then reading the React team’s docs on hooks, I thought I had a decent framework to think about this.
-In a class component, I would have put the async call in the `componentDidMount` phase, and the docs showed examples where `useEffect` was used in lieu of the `componentDidMount` - so that’s where I started.<sup>2</sup>
+However, having recently thought about the lifecycles in React <sup>1</sup> and then reading the React team's docs on hooks, I thought I had a decent framework to think about this.
+In a class component, I would have put the async call in the `componentDidMount` phase, and the docs showed examples where `useEffect` was used in lieu of the `componentDidMount` - so that's where I started.<sup>2</sup>

 # The Class Component Approach